section-engineering-education/engineering-education/articles/javascript-arrow-function/index.md

 The above examples are equivalent to the `sum()` function and give us the same results.

-This guide will discuss how to use the arrow function to write your JavaScript function.
+This guide will discuss how to use the arrow function to write your JavaScript functions.
 To understand arrow functions, it is essential to have prior knowledge of [JavaScript functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions).

 ### Arrow Function Syntax
 Arrow function has a lot of variations and different syntax depending on your block of code.
 An arrow function depends on the number of arguments/parameters passed to a function and the return keyword (the function's body).

 Before looking at some different ways to write the arrow function, you need to note that JavaScript has different ways to write a function.
 They include a named function and an anonymous function.
-In this case, arrow functions can only be anonymous functions.
+In this case, arrow functions can only be an anonymous function.
 We cannot name an arrow function as we do for the regular functions.

 For example;